Chart Color Schemes

 Pooraka - Cavan has a typical household mix, with a lower-than-average median household size

 Family households account for 67.9% of all households, including 30.4% couples with children, 22.3% couples without children, and 13.6% single parent families.
-Non-family households comprise the remaining 32.1%, with lone person households at 28.4% and group households making up 3.6%.
+Non-family households make up the remaining 32.1%, with lone person households at 28.4% and group households comprising 3.6% of the total.
 The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.7.

 Frequently Asked Questions - Households